Marguerite de Charny's Custody of the Shroud and Transfer to Savoy (1418-1464)

 Wartime Transfer and Long Custody at Saint-Hippolyte (1418-1438)

 Through Humbert’s mother, Guillemette de Vergy, Marguerite and Humbert were related.
-Amid the insecurity of the Hundred Years’ War, the chapter of Lirey removed the Shroud and other valuables from the collegiate church on June 6, 1418 and placed them in Humbert’s care.
-His receipt described it as “a cloth” stored in a chest bearing the Charny arms.
+A receipt dated July 6, 1418 shows that, amid the insecurity of the Hundred Years’ War, the chapter of Lirey entrusted Humbert with the church treasury, including the Shroud among the “jewels and relics” placed in his care.
+The inventory described the object as a cloth kept in a chest bearing the Charny arms.
+That receipt mattered later because the canons treated it as proof of deposit for safekeeping, not proof of transfer of ownership.
 After a period at Montfort, the Shroud was kept at Saint-Hippolyte, where annual Easter public displays were held near the Doubs at Le Pre-du-Seigneur (also called Le Clos-Pascal).
 The Shroud remained there for nearly thirty years.

 Litigation with Lirey (1438-1449)